Holidays

 B

-Today you have the opportunity to get out of the big city and enjoy your first Japanese hike.
-You will hop on the train to take the short journey to the west of Tokyo city to the sacred Mount Takao (Takao-san in Japanese).
-The mountain is part of a range of wooded mountains that form a natural boundary to Tokyo's urban landscape and mark the start of the Chichibu-Tama National Park.
-Arriving at the foot of the mountain you have a choice of clearly marked trails to reach the top of Mount Takao, varying in difficulty, and all dotted with small temples, religious statues and offerings along the routes, increasing in number as you reach Yakuoin, an attractive temple dedicated to the 'kami' or spirits of the mountains.
-Many of the routes offer great views and from the top, on a clear day you can enjoy some great views of the magnificent Mount Fuji.
-The hike to the summit takes approximately 2-3 hours and for those seeking a more leisurely option there is a cable car to the top too.
-If you would prefer to make your walk a little longer you can continue from the top along one of the marked routes further into the National Park and perhaps summit one of the neighbouring peaks.
-The wonderful thing about Mount Takao is that although it is a popular hike with locals it is rarely visited by tourists, allowing you to get off the beaten track and enjoy the peace of the mountains after a busy couple of days in the city.
+Today you have the opportunity to get out of the big city and enjoy your first hike in Japan.
+You will hop on the train for the short journey out to the west of Tokyo city to the sacred Mount Takao (Takao-san in Japanese).
+The mountain is part of a range of wooded mountains that form a natural boundary to Tokyo's urban landscape, and mark the boundary of the Chichibu-Tama-Kai National Park.
+Arriving at the foot of Mount Takao, you have a choice of clearly marked trails leading you to the mountain's summit.
+The routes vary in difficulty, and all are dotted with small temples, religious statues, and offerings that increase in number as you reach Yakuoin, an attractive temple dedicated to the 'kami' or spirits of the mountains.
+Many of the routes offer great views, and from the top on a clear day, you can enjoy some great vistas of the magnificent Mount Fuji.
+The hike to the summit takes around 2-3 hours and, for those seeking a more leisurely option, there is a cable car to the top (not included).
+If you would like to make your walk a little longer, you can continue along one of the marked routes from the top further into the National Park, and perhaps summit one of the neighbouring peaks.
+The wonderful thing about Mount Takao is that, although the hike is popular with locals, tourists rarely visit the mountain, so you can get off the beaten track and enjoy the peace of the mountains after a busy couple of days in the city.
 You end your day by returning to Tokyo for your final night in the city.

 Accommodation